edtechhub/kerko-docs.edtechhub.org/README.md

   Kerko, it is relatively small and can follow its own destiny, separate from KerkoApp's.
-- Configuration is generally done in `app/config.py`, except for secret keys that should not be stored in source control (per the [Twelve-factor App](https://12factor.net/config) methodology).
+- Configuration is generally done in `app/config.py`, except for secret keys that should _not_ be stored in source control (per the [Twelve-factor App](https://12factor.net/config) methodology).
 - Some of Kerko's templates are overridden (see the `app/templates/app/` directory).
 - The custom Sass stylesheet takes advantage of Bootstrap's theming capabilities (see `app/static/src/scss/styles.scss`).
 - Front-end assets such as CSS, JavaScript and icons are bundled with the application.
-In production, these bundles are statically served from the `app/static/dist/` directory.
+In production, these files are statically served from the `app/static/dist/` directory.
 - Similarly to back-end Python packages, front-end dependencies are retrieved during the installation process.
 While the former go into your Python virtual environment, the latter go to the `app/static/src/vendor/` directory, which should not be stored in the code repository.
-- If some source assets are modified, you have to run a build process, which generates the content of `app/static/dist/` from source assets in `app/static/src/`.
+- If some source assets are modified, you have to run the build process, which generates the content of `app/static/dist/` from source assets in `app/static/src/`.
 You normally push the resulting files from `app/static/dist/` to the code repository, so that the built assets can be